coderpussy/OSMC-Snapcast-RPi/README.md

 A lot of improvements needed.
 Addons are still in development status.
 Feel free to report me back issues or improvements.
 Or if you familiar with coding and Git adjust the code and make a pull request.

-- Allow multiple instances for Snapclient
+- Allow multiple instances for Snapclient needs inspiration ;-)
-- Kodi playback paused and resumed event for Snapclient
+- Functional Kodi playback paused and resumed events for Snapclient
-- Implement all available configuration settings for Snapclient and Snapserver
+- Implement all available configuration settings for Snapclient and Snapserver (not done yet)

 ## Update

+#### 2021-08-17
+- Addons now supporting OSMC Kodi v.19 Matrix
+- Added commented out client instance dev. code
+- Added commented out client pause and resume code

 #### 2021-06-20
 - Initial commit with corrected addon structure